 “Jim, there is something in your last report that I want corrected in this one,” began the plant inspector for a facility we were at in California.
-We had first taken measurements at his plant five years prior and were back for a routine inspection.
+We had first taken measurements at his plant five years prior and were back for a routine evaluation.

 “Your report claimed that in some parts of our facility, our HTRL pipe is 1¼″, and in other places, it is ¾″,” he continued.
 “But that’s not true.
 All of our HTRL pipe is 1¼”.”